 While cloud providers and associated SaaS companies do their best to abstract away a lot of the pain of this complexity, this can make cloud-native organizations strongly dependent on the fiscal and engineering choices of the service providers.

-This research paper from 2016 tracked pricing strategies of cloud businesses and clearly illustrates why runaway cloud spend is such a threat for engineering teams.
+This research paper tracked pricing strategies of cloud businesses and clearly illustrates why runaway cloud spend is such a threat for engineering teams.
 With so many concurrent pricing models at play, keeping track and optimizing for cost is a tall order.

 Network engineers often have to take into account a cocktail of variable pricing strategies, including but not limited to: